Abdul-Ahad2004/Hospital-Management-system/README.md

 * **Framework:** .NET Framework
 * **User Interface:** Windows Forms

+* **File Handling:**
+The project utilizes file handling techniques to store and retrieve patient records, appointments, prescriptions, and other relevant data, ensuring persistent storage and accessibility.

 **Project Overview:**
 The system operates on a secure login system, granting access to specific functionalities based on user roles.
 Each user interface is designed to be intuitive and user-friendly, allowing seamless navigation and efficient task completion.